 The third stage of the Old Colony Housing Redevelopment in South Boston was undertaken in three sub-phases.
 In phase 3A, four Boston Housing Authority residential buildings were demolished and replaced with two, four-story wood frame residential buildings totaling 135 affordable rental units.
 The new residential buildings have townhouse-style direct entry apartments on the first floor.

 The building’s foundations are supported on geo-concrete column ground improvements, the superstructure is structural wood frame, and the exterior finishes are fiber cement siding and panels.
-This project is in process for USGBC LEED Gold certification in the BD+C: Multi-Family Mid-rise category.
+This project is USGBC LEED Gold certified in the BD+C: Multi-Family Mid-rise category.

 The project is located approximately a half mile from the Andrew Station on the MBTA Red Line, making it a Transit Oriented Development.